cgose/notes/markdown.md

-Markdown Getting Started
+Markdown Syntax
 ========================
-This is a simple introduction to compiling Markdown in VS Code.
+This will contain basic markdown syntax for reference

 Things you'll need: